-- To regularly review the structure, size, composition and competencies (including the skills, knowledge and the experience) of the Board and make recommendations to the Board regarding required changes. - To identify and recommend suitable Directors appointments to the Board based on the nominations by the Promoter shareholders and the provisions of Articles of Association of the Company.
-In line with the Promoters' Joint Venture Agreement, Government of Sri Lanka and Ashok Leyland Limited have the right to nominate Directors to the Board, and the Committee goes by such Promoters' choice of Directors. - To advise the Board on selection and appointment of Chairmans of Board Sub-committees in case a vacancy arises. - To consider and recommend (or not recommend) the reappointment of current Directors, taking into account the statutory requirements and provide advice and recommendations to the Board on any such appointment.
+- To review (as and when necessary) the structure, size, composition and competencies (including the skills, knowledge and the experience) of the Board and make recommendations to the Board regarding required changes. - To identify and recommend suitable person(s) for appointments to the Board as Director(s) based on the nominations by the Promoter shareholders and also the provisions of Articles of Association of the Company.
+As per the Promoters' Joint Venture Agreement, Government of Sri Lanka and Ashok Leyland Limited have the right to nominate Directors to the Board, and the Committee accepts such Promoters' choice of Directors.

-To look into and make recommendations on any other matters referred to it by the Board of Directors.
+- To advise the Board on selection and appointment of Chairman of the Committees of the Board. - To consider and recommend (or not recommend) the reappointment of current Directors, taking into account the statutory requirements and provide advice and recommendations to the Board on any such appointment. - To look into and make recommendations on any other matters referred to it by the Board of Directors.